15 minute read

 • Sometimes we should not use an LLM.
 If we can easily get the information we need from the data, we should do that instead of using an LLM.

 This project lets you ask questions on a document and get answers from an LLM.
-It uses similar techniques as this project, with a major difference: the LLM runs locally, on your computer.
+It uses techniques similar to this project but with a significant difference: the LLM runs locally on your computer.